stanfordjournalism/stanford-progj-admin/README.md

 * Accepting student invites to GitHub repositories
 * Generating CSVs of GitHub URLs submitted for code assignments
-* Cloning student repos for local review and grading
+* Cloning student gists and repos for local review and grading

 Here is a shell session demonstrating the workflow: